Xyce/Xyce/INSTALL.md

 These can be added to the command line, or put in a [configuration script](#configuration-scripts).

 CMake will use the first compiler set it finds on your system.
-Alternatively, you can specify the compilers by adding the following flags to the CMake
+You can specify the compilers by adding the following flags to the CMake invocation:
-invocation:
 ```sh
 -D CMAKE_C_COMPILER=<C-compiler> \
 -D CMAKE_CXX_COMPILER=<C++-compiler> \